 Employer's National Insurance costs arising and settled in cash on exercise of unapproved share options are included in the share based payment charge in the profit or loss, with no corresponding credit to reserves in equity.

 Pension and post-retirement benefit

-The Group operates a defined contribution scheme which is available to all employees.
-The assets of the scheme are held separately from those of the Group in independently administered funds.
+those of the Group in independently administered funds.
 Payments are made by the Group to this scheme and contributions are charged to the statement of comprehensive income as they become payable.